 Is Halloumi made with pasteurized milk?

-Most, but not all commercially-produced Halloumi (in other words, Halloumi that is mass-produced for shops) uses pasteurized cow, goat or ewe’s milk, all of which are safe for pregnant women to consume.
+Most, but not all commercially-produced Halloumi is pasteurized.
+Halloumi that is mass-produced for shops uses pasteurized cow, goat or ewe’s milk, all of which are safe for pregnant women to consume.
 This is very often clearly stated on the label.

 Traditional, non-commercial Halloumi is almost always made from a mix of unpasteurized ewe’s and goat’s milk.